thacherT1D/webdevstuff/Server_Side_Frameworks_with_Express/RESTful_Express_HTTP_Server.desc.md

 git push heroku master
 ```

 Finally, you can send a RESTful HTTP requests to the server running on the production environment.

-**NOTE:** Remember to replace `USERNAME` with your GitHub username.
+Remember to replace `USERNAME` with your GitHub username.

 To read all guest resources, send the following RESTful HTTP request.